Felistas/Symfony-API-Platform-/README.md

 # HOW TO BUILD A CRUD REST API WITH API PLATFORM AND SYMFONY 4.

 ## Introduction
-As per the official documentation, [API platform](https://api-platform.com/) is a “powerful but easy to use full stack framework dedicated to API driven projects”.
+As per the official documentation, [API platform](https://api-platform.com/) is a “powerful but easy to use full-stack framework dedicated to API driven projects”.
 API platform helps developers significantly speed up their development process, building complex and high performance, hypermedia-driven APIs.
 It ships with Symfony 4, the Doctrine ORM, a dynamic Javascript admin created with React, and React Admin and a progressive web application skeleton.
 It also includes a Docker setup for providing Nginx servers to run the API and JavaScript apps.
-It also ships witn Varnish Cache server and Helm Chart to help deploy the API in a Kubernetes cluster.
+It also ships with Varnish Cache server and Helm Chart to help deploy the API in a Kubernetes cluster.
 Most inspiring is the ability of API platform to natively generate project documentation with support of OpenAPI! x
 In this tutorial, I will take you through how to create a simple bucket list API with CRUD operations.

 ## Prerequisites
 1. PHP - Version 7.0 or higher.